na-na-hi/renget/archive/helia73.md

 The character has Rapidfire Energy meter.
 Max 200 points, starts at 80 points.

 **PASSIVE 1**
-[SS] Self Total DMG +30%.
+[Unlocked at SS-rank] Self Total DMG +30%.
 When Astral Ring 'World Star' is active, during non-Astral Ring Burst state, weapon skills of characters in the team with Realm Resonance tag gain Total DMG +16%.
 During Astral Ring Burst state, team resonance skill gain Total DMG +30%

 **PASSIVE 2**
 When Astral Ring is not active, ult cd -20 seconds.